kosomoN/Specular/README.md

 A fast paced twinstick shooter, featuring ludicrous firepower and awesome music!

-**ATTENTION**: _Specular has been removed from Google Play Store, please download the desktop jar instead_
+**ATTENTION**: _Specular has been removed from Google Play Store, please download the desktop jar or APK instead_

 [Download the current release](https://github.com/kosomoN/Specular/releases/latest)